cbor-wg/cddl/draft-ietf-cbor-cddl.md

 colon can be directly used as the text string for a member key (we speak of a "bareword" member key), as can a double-quoted string or a number.
-(When other types, in particular multi-valued ones, are used as keytypes, they are followed by a double arrow, see below.)
+(When other types, in particular multi-valued ones, are used as the types of keys, they are followed by a double arrow, see below.)

 If a text string key does not match the syntax for an identifier (or if the specifier just happens to prefer using double quotes), the text